joao-conde/feup-lapd/README.md

 The sensory data is described as time series data since these data points are captured in sequential time order.
 Over time, Fraunhofer AICOS collected several datasets and saved a file for each sensor/user, which were stored in a network filesystem.
-These files are accessed by our Data Scientists to apply Machine Learning (ML) technics and develop physical activity and indoor location algorithms.
+These files are accessed by our Data Scientists to apply Machine Learning (ML) techniques and develop physical activity and indoor location algorithms.
 AICOS developed a platform developed that consists of a Spring Boot [1](https://spring.io/projects/spring-boot) enabled back-end server, providing a RESTful API; the data is stored on a
 MongoDB [2](https://www.mongodb.com) database and Keycloak [3](https://www.keycloak.org) is adopted for authentication.